Moon-Garden/moon_garden_fe/README.md

 - Register or sign-in using Google OAuth.
 - See the current lunar phase with the corresponding gardening recommendation.
 - Create Gardens to display on their Garden Dashboard.
-- Search for plants by keyword and receive growing recommendations, then add plants and their recommendation to a garden.
+- Search for plants by keyword and receive growing recommendations, then add plants to their garden.
 - Add personal track planting details to each plant in a user's garden.
-- View land acknowledgments based on IP address location.
+- View land acknowledgments based on IP address location or entered location.

 <p align="right">(<a href="#top">back to top</a>)</p>